 - Bad example: "I want to be moved out of my cell." - Good example: "I was assaulted by my cellmate on March 18, 2018.
 We have not been separated, and I fear for my safety.
 I would like to be separated from him immediately."

-Note: Complaints about sexual abuse and involving disability issues have slightly different procedures.
-If you don't have our guides to those issues, write and ask us for a copy.
+different procedure s.
+If you don't have our guid es to those is sues, write and ask us for a copy.

 Overview of the Administrative Remedy Process